Indian Rebellion of 1857: The Bengal Army

-Each of the three "Presidencies" into which the East India Company divided India for administrative purposes maintained their own armies.
+Each of the three "Presidencies" into which the East India Company divided India for administrative purposes maintained its own army.
 Of these, the Army of the Bengal Presidency was the largest.
-Unlike the other two, it recruited heavily from among high-caste Hindus and comparatively wealthy Muslims.
-The Muslims formed a larger percentage of the 18 irregular cavalry units within the Bengal Army, whilst Hindus were mainly to be found in the 84 regular infantry and cavalry regiments.
-Thus 75% of the cavalry regiments was composed of Indian Muslims, while 80% of the infantry was composed of Hindus.
-The sepoys were therefore affected to a large degree by the concerns of the landholding and traditional members of Indian society.
-In the early years of Company rule, it tolerated and even encouraged the caste privileges and customs within the Bengal Army, which recruited its regular infantry soldiers almost exclusively amongst the landowning Rajputs and Brahmins of the Bihar and Awadh regions.
-These soldiers were known as Purbiyas.
-By the time these customs and privileges came to be threatened by modernising regimes in Calcutta from the 1840s onwards, the sepoys had become accustomed to very high ritual status and were extremely sensitive to suggestions that their caste might be polluted.
+Unlike the other two presidency armies, it recruited heavily from among high-status Hindus and comparatively wealthy Muslims.
+Muslims formed a larger percentage of the 18 irregular cavalry units, while Hindus were mainly found in the 84 regular infantry and cavalry regiments.
+About 75% of the cavalry was composed of Indian Muslims, while roughly 80% of the infantry consisted of Hindus.

+During the early years of Company rule, authorities tolerated and even encouraged the social and religious practices of their recruits.
+The Bengal Army’s regular infantry was drawn almost exclusively from the landowning Rajput and Brahmin communities of Bihar and Oudh, collectively known as Purbiyas.
+From the 1840s onward, administrative reforms introduced in Calcutta began to erode many of these long-standing privileges.
+Having grown accustomed to high social and ritual standing, the sepoys became increasingly sensitive to policies or actions they perceived as threatening their religious purity or social status.

-The sepoys also gradually became dissatisfied with various other aspects of army life.
-Their pay was relatively low and after Awadh and the Punjab were annexed, the soldiers no longer received extra pay (batta or bhatta) for service there, because they were no longer considered "foreign missions".
-The junior British officers became increasingly estranged from their soldiers, in many cases treating them as their racial inferiors.
-In 1856, a new Enlistment Act was introduced by the Company, which in theory made every unit in the Bengal Army liable to service overseas.
-Although it was intended to apply only to new recruits, the serving sepoys feared that the Act might be applied retroactively to them as well.
-A high-caste Hindu who travelled in the cramped conditions of a wooden troop ship could not cook his own food on his own fire, and accordingly risked losing caste through ritual pollution.
+The sepoys also grew dissatisfied with other aspects of army life.
+Pay was relatively low, and following the annexations of Oudh and the Punjab, soldiers no longer received extra allowances (batta or bhatta) for service there, as these regions were no longer classified as "foreign missions".
+Relations between British junior officers and sepoys deteriorated as many officers increasingly treated their men as racial inferiors.
+In 1856, the Company introduced a new Enlistment Act making all units in the Bengal Army theoretically liable for overseas service.
+Although intended only for new recruits, many serving sepoys feared it might be applied retroactively.
+Hindu soldiers in particular were alarmed, as sea voyages under cramped shipboard conditions made it impossible to follow essential religious practices, raising fears of ritual defilement and social ostracism.